-Accounts that are part of qualified retirement plans are often a significant bargaining tool for parties trying to negotiate a fair property settlement agreement.
+Accounts that are part of qualified retirement plan are often a significant bargaining tool for parties trying to negotiate a fair property settlement agreement in divorce.
 These accounts are usually flush with marketable securities, which makes them an enticing source to tap when parties are looking to “true up” unequal divisions of other marital assets.
-However, if permitted, distributions from these accounts may come with unintended federal (and possibly state) tax consequences if not structured properly.
+However, if permitted, distributions from these retirement plans come with unintended federal (and possibly state) tax consequences if not structured properly.

 Generally, Internal Revenue Code (IRC) Section 72(t) imposes a 10% penalty tax on taxable distributions from qualified retirement arrangements (including traditional, Roth, SEP, and SIMPLE IRAs) received before age 59 ½.
 The 10% penalty is on top of the tax liability incurred because of the inclusion in Adjusted Gross Income (AGI) of the distributed amount.
 As you can imagine, a divorcing spouse under age 59 ½ in the highest marginal federal tax bracket (currently 39.6%) will be in for an unpleasant surprise on April 15 when he or she realizes that the distribution taken from their retirement plan to settle their divorce is subject to an approximate 50% tax.
 If aware, perhaps the offer amount would have been a bit different!
 With proper planning, however, it is possible to funnel assets to a divorcing spouse without paying a penalty or inclusion of the distribution in AGI.